GaoFan98/eco-coach/README.md

 - Xcode 14.0 or later
 - iOS 16.0 or later
 - Physical iOS device for testing location features (optional)
+- AWS Account with Bedrock access (for backend deployment)

 ### Running the App